hiven/hiven.github.io/interview/04_Delivering_Pace.md

 Participate in quality assurance of products or services  |  Miss the opportunity to suggest improvements through quality assurance

 **Level 2**

 Good behaviour  | Bad behaviour
 ------------- | -------------
-Create regular reviews of what and who is required to make a project/activity successful and make ongoing improvements | SFail to maintain pace and progress
+Create regular reviews of what and who is required to make a project/activity successful and make ongoing improvements | Fail to maintain pace and progress
 Be interested and positive about what they and the team are trying to achieve  | Display limited interest or positivity for their role or purpose
 Take ownership of problems in their own area of responsibility  | Avoid responsibility for dealing with problems Remain positive and focused on achieving outcomes despite setbacks | Fail to adjust or react negatively when things change or go wrong